Speed Demon (car)

-After making "the fastest piston engine pass ever", turning in a two-way average of 437.183 mph.
+The Speed Demon then made "the fastest piston engine pass ever", turning in a two-way average of 437.183 mph.
 (Because this was not done within the two-hour limit demanded by FIA, the record is not considered official.)

 In 2012, Speed Demon set an official record at 439 mph.

 Speed Demon was displayed at the 2018 Detroit Autorama.

-Poteet intends to attempt the absolute record for wheel-driven cars, currently held by Don Vesco’s Turbinator.
+Poteet intended to attempt the absolute record for wheel-driven cars, currently held by Don Vesco’s Turbinator, but died on July 16, 2024.
+Poteet was replaced by Chris Raschke, who drove the car until his death on August 3, 2025, in a crash during that year's Bonneville Speed Week.